 Wait!
 WTF have I been eating???!!!

 Walking the land, and inspecting their equipment, I saw a lot of cages, so these were obviously lobster cages, so lobster was big here, but I did a tour here so I learned that they also had a lot of Cod, and would use the huge rocks that are just outside of the re-created fishing store on site, where they would cut that cod, and leave it out to dry.
 This was the location of embarking and disembark for boats apparently.
 The guide that I had was an official guide working for the government, and he gave me an excellent bit of knowledge that put a lot of things into perspective for me, as it related to the West Indies, and this Newfoundland.
 Caribbean folks in the West Indies LOVE “SALT FISH“.
 People can’t go 1 day without eating it, it’s huge in the West Indian cuisine.
 Did you know that this “salt fish” was very same salt fish that were set up in the arrangements like I just described, by fishermen like these, who put that fish out in the sun to dry, with the salt?
 Yeah.
-If any of the fish happened to go bad, and it was deemed too rotten for the productive export, these people would ship that fish to the West Indies, where the colonial slave master oppressors would feed the slaves in places like Jamaica!
-The cod business was very competitive, so they had to make the wastes go to use.
-Slaves in the West Indies worked under heated conditions, producing multiple products from sugar canes like sugar, molasses, and rums, so the bad fish was a cheap way to feed slaves, so technically nothing was wasted economically.
-So much like slave owners in USA fed African Americans slaves all of the pig slop parts that they didn’t want to eat themselves, like intestines, tails, feet, noses, etc, African Americans ended up making that trash a major meal called “CHITLINS” (Chitterlings).
-That became SOUL FOOD, like disgusting rotten salt fish became the West Indian version of Soul Food.
-YUCK!
-I have eaten salt fish since my youth, I had NEVER known that THAT was its origin!!!!
-I won’t be eating that again! lol But Newfoundlanders joke that Jamaica got its revenge on NL because they sent back the worst rum ever produced, called SCREECH, which NL people felt they deserved for what they did, and now that’s the official drink of Newfoundland! lol It’s called Screetch because when you drink it you let out a disgusting Screetch. lol
+If any of the fish happened to go bad (a lot did), and it was deemed too rotten for the productive export, the Brits would ship that fish to the West Indies, where the colonial slave master oppressors would feed the slaves in places like Jamaica!:

 As always, the finished products can be found on the main site of www.drunkphotography.com.